Skip to main content

 Recent Media Mentions

-John Pelissero, director, government ethics, quoted by Mississippi Today.
+John Pelissero, director, government ethics, quoted by The Mercury News.

-John Pelissero, director, government ethics, quoted by Al Jazeera.
+John Pelissero, director, government ethics, quoted by KPBS News, San Diego.